ACUPUNCTURE: WHAT IS IT?

 Does acupuncture hurt?

 Acupuncture needles are very fine and are much thinner than the dermal needles we receive for blood tests.
 An acupuncturist skilfully inserts them with a quick tap which can be painless.
 Each area of the body has varying sensitivity to the needles.
 For example, the torso is less sensitive than the hands and feet.
 Whist the needles remain in situ, sometimes a mild ache, numbness or a tingling sensation can be experienced.
 Most patients report acupuncture to be a relaxing experience.

-At Meridian Healing Centre, Dr Kirk Wilson uses a number of Traditional Chinese Medicine treatments alongside acupuncture.
+At Meridian Healing Centre, Dr Kirk Wilson uses a number of Traditional Chinese Medicine techniques alongside acupuncture.
 These include tui na, moxibustion and cupping.

 Tui Na is the Traditional Chinese Medicine version of massage.
 It involves the stimulation of the body and acupressure points to stimulate the flow of energy.

 Moxibustion involves the burning of a herb.
-This is most commonly done to heat up an acupuncture needle whilst in situ or to stimulate an acupuncture point on the body.
+This is most commonly done to heat up an acupuncture needle whilst in situ.
+It can also be used to stimulate an acupuncture point in place of a needle.

 Cupping is placing glass cups on the body.
 The cups are attached firmly via the use of suction.
 Most commonly the cups are place in areas of known acupuncture points or over areas which are experiencing muscular pain.